Introduction

 Click the Issued oval and select the template from Select card template drop-down list and click Execute.

 You will be prompted to enter your Operator passcode before the issuance will begin.
-Then you will be prompted to select the user from Azure AD that the credential will be issued to.
+Then you will be prompted to select the user from Entra ID that the credential will be issued to.
 Select the user and at the end of the process you will get a short summary dialog of what operations were performed.

 Additionally, you can generate a new TAP from Actions - Smart Card Unblock and search for the user.
 Then you should see a button Request TAP Code and click this to generate a new TAP.